adamzvolanek/silver-barnacle/lecturebook/lectures/lecture03/section3_1.md

 ## Ethernet

 Ethernet ports are used to connect a computer to a wired network, it is usually used for wired internet connection.
+Ethernet cables and their respective standards can be found in [Lecture 4](../lecture04/section4_3#cables).

 ## HDMI (High-Definition Multimedia Interface)